cs4241-c25/a4-adequatej/README.md

-## Anime Rating System
+# Anime Rating System

+A web application that allows users to track and rate anime series.
+Users can add, edit, and delete anime entries, with each entry containing a title, rating, and number of episodes.
+The system automatically calculates a popularity score based on these metrics.

 Vercel link:

-Project Summary:
-Include a very brief summary of your project here and what you changed / added to assignment #3.

-A dynamic web application that allows users to manage and rate anime entries.
-The application uses CSS Flexbox for layout positioning, particularly in the form groups and main container structure.
-The system calculates a popularity score based on the rating and number of episodes, providing users with a derived metric for each anime entry.

-I re-implemented Assignment A3 using React components, Tailwind CSS, MongoDB, and NextJS with NextAuth for authentication.
+## Changes from Assignment 3:
+- Migrated from vanilla JavaScript to TypeScript for better type safety and developer experience (also just want to get better at TypeScript)
+- Rebuilt with React and Next.js framework
+- Added user authentication using NextAuth.js
+- Implemented MongoDB database for persistent storage
+- Added dark mode support using Tailwind CSS
+- Improved UI/UX with responsive design and form validation
+- Added server-side data validation and error handling through Next.js API routes
+- Implemented protected routes and user-specific data
+- Added real-time updates when modifying anime entries